How to Buy Bitcoin in New Zealand

 So what is a digital currency?
 What is Bitcoin?
 And how do you buy Bitcoin in New Zealand?
-To help you decipher the world of cryptocurrency, here is Canstar’s step-by-step guide to buying, selling and using Bitcoin:
+To help you decipher the world of cryptocurrency, here is Canstar’s guide to buying, selling and using Bitcoin:

 How to Buy Bitcoin in NZ.
 In this guide we cover: